AvivSela/event-seating-manager-api/docs/event-api.md

 - `title`: Event title
 - `date`: ISO date string
 - `userId`: ID of the user who owns the event
+- `venueId`: ID of the venue where the event will be held

 Optional fields:
 - `description`: Event description